HasanAltay/Join-Classic/README.md

-# Kanban Project Management Tool
+# JOIN Kanban Project Management Tool

 Join helps to manage your schedules and notes.
 It gives you a quick and simple notepad editing